-Some diet experts advise against the great supplements of C – vitamin for several reasons: it is still unknown exactly how large amounts that affects the ability to absorb and use other substances and high doses can irritate the stomach and cause diarrhea.
-In addition, doses over 200 mg automatically excretes via the urine but it can avoid by spreading the dose in several portions.
+Some diet experts advise against the great supplements of C – vitamin for several reasons: it is still unknown exactly how large amounts that affect the ability to absorb and use other substances and high doses can irritate the stomach and cause diarrhea.
+Besides, doses over 200 mg automatically excrete via the urine but it can avoid by spreading the dose in several portions.

 C-vitamin comes mainly from cabbage, black currants, citrus fruits, kiwi, new potatoes and juice.

 E-Vitamin is fat-soluble.
 There have been allegations promote that large doses of E – vitamin should be favorable to the endurance which of course would be beneficial for long-distance runners, but that could not be substantiated.
 On the contrary, we warn against taking large daily supplements of E – vitamin as it might have side effects.
 If you take blood thinners, you should not take extra E – vitamin without first talking to your doctor, as it can be harmful.
 The daily need is about 10 mg, and there is nothing to suggest that hard training would increase the need.

 E-Vitamin comes mainly from vegetable oils, nuts, green leafy vegetables and whole grains.

-Q10 is neither vitamin nor mineral, but an excipient or co-enzyme, which includes in the cells’ energy factories (mitochondria’s) and helps with increasing of the energy conversion.
+Q10 is neither vitamin nor mineral, but an excipient or co-enzyme, which includes in the cells’ energy factories (mitochondria’s) and helps with increasing the energy conversion.
 Q10 is also one of the most important antioxidants, which helps to prevent the harmful oxidation of the cells.
-It may mean that long distance runners with their higher oxygen circulation may have additional needs for supplement of Q10.
+It may mean that long-distance runners with their higher oxygen circulation may have additional needs for a supplement of Q10.